Ann Ray

-Anne Deniau, known as Ann Ray, (born 1969) is a French visual artist.
+Anne Deniau, known as Ann Ray, (born 1969 in Brest, France) is a French photographer, artist and filmmaker.
 Ann Ray has published several photographic books: Nicolas Le Riche (2008), Mira Me (2009), 24 hours in a Man's Life (2011), Love Looks Not With the Eyes (2012)—13 years of work with Lee Alexander McQueen, and Les Inachevés (2018).

-Early life and education

-Ray was born in Brest, France, in 1969.
-She is self-taught in photography except for alternative processes which she studied during her studies at Central Saint Martins in London.
+She is self-taught in photography except for when she studied at Central Saint Martins in London.

+Work

 In the 1990s, she decided to follow a career as a photographer and artist.
 In 1995 she moved to Tokyo and in 1996 she started her photographic career.

-Work

-Ray is a photographer, artist and filmmaker.

 In Tokyo, she first worked for Givenchy and Cartier.
 Her photographs were published in Japanese magazines such as Hi-Fashion, She, Marie-Claire, Spur, The Seine.
 For three months she has observed textile art in Japan, in Tokyo and Kyoto.
 She photographed and interviewed artisans throughout Japan.